Advertiser Disclosure

 Chase Ultimate Rewards

-The Freedom Unlimited card is one of the most popular credit cards from Chase.
+The Freedom Unlimited card is one of Chase’s most popular credit cards.
 This cash-back credit card easily becomes the runner-up in this category, with the potential to earn you some lucrative rewards.

 If you hold this card and an Ultimate Rewards credit card such as the Chase Sapphire Preferred card, you can convert your cash-back to Ultimate Rewards points.

-Chase and Capital One compete fiercely for various credit card types, and no-annual-fee credit cards are no exception.
-Indeed, there’s a very clear winner for the best no-annual-fee credit card.
+Chase and Capital One compete fiercely for various credit card types; no-annual-fee credit cards are no exception.
+However, there’s a clear winner for the best no-annual-fee credit card.

 Let’s talk about it!